-We’ve been working with local people to discover how data, emerging technology and digital connectivity can be used to support the continuing growth of this busy town.
+Since 2018 we’ve been working with local people to discover how data, emerging technology and digital connectivity can be used to support the continuing growth of this busy town.

 We wanted to hear from the people who know St Neots well and had ideas and suggestions to help us to find smart solutions to help to tackle some of the key issues in the town.

 There was a range of ways for residents to get involved, which involved a series of engagement events and an interactive map for people to give feedback on – whether they used digital technology or not.